credix-finance/solana-sign-in-hackathon/README.md

 ### Backend

 Go to the `solana-sign-in-backend` directory and run the backend.
-This backend will be a small example on how to for example make a one-to-many relation between public keys and users.
+This backend will be a small example on how to for example make a one-to-many relation between a user and public keys.

 ```sh
 ./mvnw mn:run